W-L/deviaTE/README.md

 Feature deprecation:

 - Detection of structural variants is currently not included.

-Please use previous version (add url) for this and let me know via GitHub issue that this is of interest, then I'll include it in the next version
+Please use the previous version (at this [github link](https://github.com/W-L/deviaTE/tree/10d2b7063b2fef7fcaa24b0a45fa655a0c4d7565)) for this and let me know via GitHub issue that this is of interest, then I'll include it in the next version

 ## Installation